casartar/Tangara-Workshop/README.md

 ### Step 5 - Soldering the battery connector and the audio socket
 Go to the squeegee station.
 Ask there for the connectors J1 and J7.
 You will then be given a bag of components.

-Solder the battery connector J7 with the soldering iron.
+Solder on the battery connector J7 with the soldering iron.

 In contrast to the original design, we use a battery with only 2 leads and therefore only a two-pin socket.
 Insert the socket into the holes labelled ‘VDD’ and ‘GND’.
 Leave ‘10k NTC’ free.